2022 Match Day

 - The annual "Match" is conducted by the National Resident Matching Program (NRMP) - a computerized system that matches the preferences of applicants with the preferences of residency programs at U.S. teaching hospitals.

 - The NRMP is a private, not-for-profit corporation established in 1952 to provide uniform date of appointment to positions in graduate medical education throughout the United States.

 - Each year approximately 16,000 U.S. medical school seniors compete for residency positions in the United States.

 - Up until 2014, the University of Maryland School of Medicine, "Match" was held in historic Davidge Hall - the oldest medical school building in continuous use in the United States.
-Match Day is now held in the Hippodrome Theatre, located in Baltimore Maryland.

 - Students are called in random order, heightening the suspense.
 After receiving a match letter, each student drops a donation into a bag, and the money is given to the last person to receive his/her letter, who often uses it to fund a post-Match bash.